cms-opendata-workshop/2021-07-19-cms-open-data-workshop/README.md

     ~~~

 15. Do not forget to choose the `gh-pages` branch as the default one: go to the `Settings` option of the new lesson repository, chosee `Branches` from the left menu, and choose the `gh-pages` branch as the default.

+16. Finally, in order to facilitate the access to the live site, go to the `Settings` page of the lesson repository, then to the `Pages` option on the left menu, and copy the *live* web link to the `About` description of the repository.